DesignByArie/openpnp/NOTES.md

+# Wat

+Maybe a delegate is actually the way to go?
+It lets the program continue from where it was.
+Although this could also be done with a semaphore or something too, I guess.

 # TODO

 * Move config save out of JobProcessor.
 * Move Park at End out of JobProcessor.
 * Move stats out of JobProcessor.
 * Reconsider Signaler coupling with JobProcessor.

+# Operations and Options
+1. Initialize
+	Loads the job into the JobProcessor.
+No real errors here, unless the job is null, which should never happen.

+2. Check Job
+	Performs a number of checks on the job file:
+	1. Each part has a height.
+	2. Each part has at least one valid feeder.
+	3. No duplicate reference designators.
+	4. No placements without an assigned part.
+	5. Each placement has at least one compatible nozzletip.

+	Each of the above can throw an error.

+3. Prep Machine
+	1. Safe Z the machine.
+	2. Discard any currently picked parts.

+4. Fiducial Checks

+5. Cleanup
+	1. Discard any currently picked parts.
+	2. Unload all nozzle tips.
+	3. Park the machine.

 # CHMT Notes